 Setting up and managing your affiliate marketing campaigns can be overwhelming.
 This is where affiliate marketing software comes into play.
-These platforms can help you track, oversee, and even grow your initiatives, therefore increase your ROI on every affiliate campaign you run.
-In turn, they can increase your e-commerce sales and grow your partnerships between brands.
+These platforms can help you track, oversee, and even grow your initiatives, therefore increasing your ROI on every affiliate campaign you run.
+They can increase your e-commerce sales and grow your brand partnerships.

 When choosing affiliate software, consider these factors:

 - All-in-one platform

 Choose an effective affiliate marketing software that allows you to manage multiple affiliate programs through a single account.
 You can consolidate all your information into one place if you run multiple unrelated programs.
 Seamless integration

 Your affiliate marketing software should integrate efficiently with your merchant sites.
 Pay attention to shopping cart solutions.
 Which e-commerce platforms are supported?
 Is customer support software included, or could you integrate such software?